 Asking about the career path and growth in a role shows initiative.
 It also shows you are ambitious and thinking about the future.
 Additionally, this question gives you insight into your potential future with the company.

-What are your expectations of someone in this role 30, 60 or 90 days after being hired?
+What are your expectations of someone in this role in the first three months?

 What are the training opportunities offered for this position?